Tanit: Iconography

-Her symbol (the sign of Tanit), found on many ancient stone carvings, appears as a trapezium closed by a horizontal line at the top and surmounted in the middle by a circle; the horizontal arm is often terminated either by two short upright lines at right angles to it or by hooks.
+Her symbol (the sign of Tanit), found on many ancient stone carvings, the symbol of Tannit, is a triangle representing the human body, surmounted by a circle representing the head, and separated by a horizontal line which represents the hands.
 Later, the trapezium was frequently replaced by an isosceles triangle.
 The symbol is interpreted by Danish professor of Semitic philology F. O. Hvidberg-Hansen as a woman raising her hands.
 She is also represented by the crescent moon and the Venus symbol.

-Like Astarte, Tanit is often depicted naked, as a symbol of sexuality, and riding a lion or having a lion's head herself, showing her warrior quality.
-She is also depicted winged, possibly under influence of Egyptian artwork of Isis.
+Tanit is often depicted while riding a lion or having a lion's head herself, showing her warrior quality, and is often naked or bare-breasted, as a symbol of sexuality.
+She is also depicted winged, possibly under the influence of Egyptian artwork of Isis.
 Her associated animal and plants are the lion, the dove, the palm tree and the rose.
 Another motif assimilates her to Europa, portraying Tanit as a woman riding a bull that would represent another deity, possibly El.